 I, for one, would love to know how many Barack Obama or Katy Perry lost, given that their Twitter feeds are more popular than Trump’s feed.
 But the message seems pretty clear: Twitter is more interested in having genuine humans using its site than keeping their number of users high.
 For us as marketers, this is excellent.
 After all, we aren’t paying to “reach” people who don’t exist, nor are we “feeding the trolls” with affiliate marketing rewards or other perks.

-Twitter users are influential and affluent.
+Twitter user statistics show its users are influential and affluent.

 This is a fact that seems to be largely independent of the national origin of each user.
 While it’s definitely true that in developing countries only the better-off have internet access consistently enough for social media usage, we must remember that wealthy countries also have the most Twitter users.